Go to search feature Go to content

 A renewable energy fund enabling energy transition.

-SEB Nordic Green Energy Fund is focusing solely on direct investments in renewable energy infrastructure assets in the Nordics.
+SEB Nordic Energy is focusing solely on direct investments in renewable energy infrastructure assets in the Nordics.

-Investments will be made in geothermal energy systems, hydropower plants, solar energy, wind energy and cogeneration/Combined Heat & Power, both through new construction and by upgrading existing facilities to increase efficiency and energy output.
-The fund is open for Nordic and German institutional investors with an investment horizon of more than 15 years and will be closed-end.
+Investments will be made in geothermal energy systems, hydropower plants, solar energy, wind energy and cogeneration/combined heat and power and energy efficiency, both through new construction and by upgrading existing facilities to increase efficiency and energy output.
+The fund is open for institutional investors with an investment horizon of more than 15 years and will be closed-end.

 Interview with Elin Löfblad, Portfolio Manager and Nicklas Sörensen, CEO, Locus Energy.